 On the other hand, an area where EVGA has the upper hand is, once again, the design.
 While we’re not big fans of EVGA’s translucent shrouds in cheaper models, if we’re talking a card such as this one that also has RGB lighting, the combo works exceptionally well.
 However, we do feel that it would’ve looked even better without the EVGA logo dotting the fans, but again, that’s all subjective.

-One major downside to the EVGA RTX 2080 Ti FTW3 Ultra is that it is quite pricey, seeing as the default price on the official website is $1500 – a big price premium that is hardly justified considering the performance.
+One major drawback to the EVGA RTX 2080 Ti FTW3 Ultra is that it is quite expensive, seeing as the default price on the official website is $1500 – a big price premium that is hardly justified considering the performance.